grimbough/anaconda-download-stats/README.md

 ## Singularity and Docker image

 The **singularity** and **docker** folders provide the definition files to create a container image that includes R and the Tidyverse packages alongside an installation of Apache Arrow and the apache-arrow R package.
-The apache-arrow package provides functionality for reading parquet files, and this image is used as the base for reading the download files.
+The apache-arrow package provides functionality for reading parquet files, and the docker image is used by the Github Workflow that generates the final tables.